Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 Ford said Thursday she decided to go public with her allegations after reporters began staking out her home and work.

-The proceedings were jolted by late-breaking developments: In a statement released Wednesday evening, Judiciary Committee Republicans revealed that on Monday, they conducted interviews with two separate men who claim they, and not Kavanaugh, had the encounter with Dr. Ford in 1982.
+The proceedings were jolted by late-breaking developments: In a statement released Wednesday evening, Judiciary Committee Republicans revealed that on Monday, they conducted interviews with two separate men who claimed they, and not Kavanaugh, had the encounter with Dr. Ford in 1982.

 In response, an aide to Democrats on the Judiciary Committee reportedly unloaded on Senate Republicans, accusing them of "desperately trying to muddy the waters."

 Several other allegations have emerged over the last week -- and Kavanaugh has denied them all.
-Republicans have repeatedly pointed out that none of the sexual misconduct allegations against Kavanaugh has first-hand corroboration.
+Republicans repeatedly have pointed out that none of the sexual misconduct allegations against Kavanaugh has first-hand corroboration.

 In The New Yorker on Sunday, former Kavanaugh classmate Deborah Ramirez claimed that Kavanaugh had exposed his penis to her at a party decades ago.

 Another woman, Julie Swetnick, emerged Wednesday to accuse Kavanaugh of participating in "gang rapes" and rape "trains" in the 1980s.
-Swetnick is represented by anti-Trump lawyer Michael Avenatti.
+Swetnick has been represented by anti-Trump lawyer Michael Avenatti.

 "The Swetnick thing is a joke," Kavanaugh said Thursday, raising his voice.
 "It's a farce."